Ides-Language/ides-language.github.com/ides-manual.markdown

 Implicit conversions are always allowed from integral types to floating point types.

-This flow chart shows all explicit conversions permitted in the language.
+This flow chart shows all implicit conversions permitted on numeric types.

 ![Implicit Conversions](/images/ImplicitConversions.png "Implicit Conversions")